Did you search for 'low acid coffee' on Google because, unfortunately, regular coffee doesn't really agree with your stomach?

 Organic Low Acid Coffee

-You can read all about the benefits of organic coffee here but you'll be pleased to know all of Balance Coffee is speciality grade organic.
+You can read all about the benefits of organic coffee here, but you'll be pleased to know that all of Balance Coffee is speciality-grade organic.

 Other Ways To Reduce Coffee Acidity - Expert Hack

-You might want to shift to milk based coffee drinks.
-The dilution of the coffee in liquid substance can help provide some robustness as it passes through your body.
+You should shift to milk-based coffee drinks.
+Diluting the coffee in a liquid can provide some robustness as it passes through your body.

-Alternatively, you could try mixing coffee with other drinks such as blended shakes, coffee and protein mixes or even a banana coffee recipe.
+Alternatively, you could mix coffee with other drinks such as blended shakes, coffee and protein mixes or even a banana coffee recipe.

 While no coffee is entirely acid-free, you can still find options with significantly lower acidity, which is ideal for sensitive stomachs.